 - Running: The container has been started and at least one instance is running.

 - Failed: A container group or recipe deployment can only fail if there was a problem in the Preparing process, either:

 - Failed to pull if we were not able to pull the image from the repository.
 This could indicate an issue with the provided image name, or a transient issue with the registry.
 Check the provided image and try again.

 - Failed to authenticate if we could not authenticate to the registry.
 Check and correct the authentication details and try again.

 - Failed to store or compress indicate a rare problem preparing at the state.

 Instances: Instances are an assignment of your container to a SaladCloud node.
 Instances have separate status from the container group or recipe deployment they are a part of.

 - Allocating: Instances are allocating when we are looking for a node to assign your deployment.
 If all instances show allocating for an extended time it indicates that either that instances are failing to create or that there are not currently nodes available with the requested properties.

-- Creating: The creating status indicates that a node as been assigned and is preparing your deployment. this includes downloading, unpacking, and starting the container image.
+- Creating: The assigned node is preparing your deployment.
+This includes downloading, unpacking, and starting the container image.
 If an instance is stuck creating you can reallocate your workload to another node.

 - Running: Running indicates the container has been started.
 Depending on your container, additional time may be needed before it is ready for inbound networking requests, e.g. to run startup scripts or download models.
 Health Probes can be configured to account for this.
 Note that Billing is usage-based on usage and only starts once a container is running.
 Running containers can be reallocated, recreated, or restarted.